New Student Checklist

-Students who wish to be considered for federal, state or private financial aid, including loans, should complete the Free Application for Federal Student Aid (FAFSA).
+Students who wish to be considered for federal or state financial aid, including loans, should complete the Free Application for Federal Student Aid (FAFSA).
 Students apply for federal financial aid electronically.
 Be sure to complete all required sections of the FAFSA.
 The federal school code number for NYU is 002785.

-If you completed the FAFSA, you will receive an email notification that directs you to log onto the new ALBERT system and view your suggested financial aid awards.
-This award will include information about federal loans and work study (if eligible).
+After the FAFSA has been filed, reviewed and processed, which can take a few weeks, you will receive an email notification that directs you to log onto the new ALBERT system and view your suggested financial aid awards.
+These awards will include information about federal loans and work study (if eligible).
 If you were awarded funding through your academic department, this award would have been included in your admission letter from GSAS, but may not immediately appear on the ALBERT system.
 Please do not be concerned if your suggested financial aid award does not include your GSAS award, but keep in mind that:

 - Your GSAS award information will be posted in your ALBERT Student Center over the summer.

 - Once your GSAS award is posted and viewable in the Financial Aid section of your ALBERT Student Center, you will receive a revised email and instructions on how to secure the financial aid from the Office of Financial Aid.

 - Upon notification of your institutional aid, NYU's Office of Financial aid may reduce your suggested loan eligibility by the amount of your GSAS award to stay within your estimated cost of attendance as reflected in your Financial Aid Summary.
 Please allow time for processing of these adjustments.